-Overall, the No-build Alternative reflects the absence of the incremental direct and indirect impacts of the reasonable alternatives relative to accrual of adverse effects; however, the existing traffic issues in the I-20/I-26/I-126 transportation corridor would continue to degrade and the quality of transportation in the area would be worsened over time.
-Under both reasonable alternatives, there are only insignificant and incremental direct and indirect impacts to communities, streams, wetlands, water quality, and FEMA floodplains, given appropriate best management practices are employed during construction.
+Overall, the No-Build Alternative reflects the absence of the incremental direct and indirect impacts of the Refined RPA relative to accrual of adverse effects; however, the existing traffic issues in the I-20/I-26/I-126 transportation corridor would continue to degrade and the quality of transportation in the area would be worsened over time.
+Under the Refined RPA, there are only insignificant and incremental direct and indirect impacts to communities, streams, wetlands, water quality, and FEMA floodplains, given appropriate best management practices are employed during construction.

-20 USDOT FHWA.
+21 USDOT FHWA.
 2014.
 Federal Aid Policy Guide: Subchapter G - Engineering and Traffic Operations, Part 650 - Bridges, Structures, and Hydraulics, Subpart B - Erosion and Sediment Control on Highway Construction Projects.
 December 1994.

-21 SCDHEC.
+22 SCDHEC.
 1976.
 SC Code of State Regulations, Chapter 72 - DHEC Land Resources and Conservation Districts Division, Article 4 - Standards for Stormwater Management and Sediment Reduction.